 Advice Box

-You don’t have to be a native speaker to do well in your studies in Germany, but you do have to pass one of the language examination tests.
-We recommend you check out the practice material before.
-A lot of it is available online for free.
-If you take some time before your language test date you will have gotten accustomed to the type of questions you can expect and maybe even certain tricky grammatical phenomena that are repeatedly asked for.
+You don't have to be a native speaker to do well in your studies in Germany, but you do have to pass one of the language exams.
+We recommend that you look at the practice material first.
+Much of it is available free online.
+If you take some time before your language test date, you will be able to get used to the type of questions you can expect, and perhaps even certain tricky grammatical phenomena that will be asked repeatedly.